Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Beginner automation starter kit

-Motion sensor + light (or plug lamp): turn on when motion is detected after sunset, turn off after 5 minutes of no motion.
+Motion sensor + hallway light: turn on with motion after sunset, turn off after 3–5 minutes of no motion.
+Add a “sleep mode” guardrail so it doesn’t wake you at night.

 6. Your Network Matters: Wi-Fi Coverage and IoT Segmentation